CloverHealth/homebrew-tap/README.md

 brew unlink postgresql
 ```

-Now install the Postgresql from this tap with:
+Now install Postgres from this tap with:

 ```sh
 brew install cloverhealth/tap/postgresql  # yes, without the homebrew-
 ```

-Now you will have both 9.6.5 and the latest version of Postgresql installed.
+Now you will have both 9.6.5 and the latest version of Postgres installed.
 Switch to 9.6.5 with:

 ```sh